adithya2424/STM32_SERIES/README.md

 SPI_STM:

 This demonstrates a simple SPI transaction.
 The readings are observed on an oscilloscope.
 This baremetal code can be used to develop many applications.
+The example transmits a 8-bit value of '0x06'.

 Will release exciting projects soon.